 A second replica is in Xi'an, across town from the original in the museum.
 This one at Kōya-san is the third accurate replica.

 Many of the graves are marked with gorintō, a Five-Ringed Tower, a stone form of pagoda.

 The five segments are labeled with Sanskrit letters in the Siddhaṃ script representing the Buddhist cosmology.
 These five elements form the body of the cosmic Buddha Mahāvairocana, our own bodies, and the physical world.
 Jewel-shape or Space at the top, cube or Earth at the bottom.
+The five elements plus wisdom make up the universe.
 The elements are not destroyed at death, and so it is possible to join with Mahāvairocana.

 |Jewel-shape||Space||ख / kha||kuurin|

 |Sphere||Water||व / va||suirin|